CJCarns/Group-6/api/README.md

    it may cause some of the tests to fail
 8. Owner login information is email:`Owner` password:`Owner` (ideally we set this up with whatever login you desire)
+9. Item tags are randomized to start with.
+The three major category tags are spice, herb, and blend.